matt-h/rdio-enhancer/README.md

 Changelog
 ================

-v 2.7.6
+v 2.8

 * Fixes

-	* Fix the menu items not showing up after Rdio update.
+	* Fix the menu items not showing up after Rdio update

+* New

+	* Sort Playlist by Play Count

 v 2.7.5